KxSystems/docs/docs/ml/toolkit/fresh.md

 ## Feature extraction

-Feature-extraction involves applying a set of aggregations to subsets of the initial input data, with the goal of obtaining information that is more informative than the raw time series.
+Feature-extraction involves applying a set of aggregations to subsets of the initial input data, with the goal of obtaining information that is more informative to the prediction of the target data than the raw time series.

 The `.ml.fresh.createfeatures` function applies a set of aggregation functions to derive features.
-There are 57 such functions available in the `.ml.fresh.feat` namespace, though users may select a subset based on requirements.
+There are 55 such functions callable within the `.ml.fresh.feat` namespace, though users may select a subset of these based on requirement.

+### `.ml.fresh.createfeatures`

+_Applies functions to subsets of initial data to create features_

 Syntax: `.ml.fresh.createfeatures[t;aggs;cnames;ptab]`